Chart Color Schemes

 Cultural Diversity

-Glenorchy's population showed higher cultural diversity compared to most local areas, with 29.4% born overseas and 27.3% speaking a language other than English at home.
-Christianity was the predominant religion in Glenorchy, accounting for 39.6%.
-Hinduism was notably overrepresented, comprising 11.1%, higher than the Greater Hobart average of 5.8%.
+Glenorchy's population showed higher cultural diversity compared to most local markets, with 29.4% born overseas and 27.3% speaking a language other than English at home.
+Christianity was the predominant religion in Glenorchy, comprising 39.6%.
+Hinduism was notably overrepresented at 11.1%, far exceeding Greater Hobart's average of 2.8%.

 Frequently Asked Questions - Diversity